-2.1 That Cabinet consider and approve the Policy, including the new paragraph, as outlined in paragraph 4.4 below.
+2.1 That City Council consider and approve the Policy.

-3. Background
+3 Background

 - 3.1 In July 2020 the Department for Transport published the Statutory Taxi and Private Hire Vehicle Standards document. - 3.2 The document sets out certain standards which Licensing Authorities are expected to comply with.
 These standards have been drawn up as a result of discussions with the trade, regulators and safety campaign groups.
-They focus on protecting children and vulnerable adults. - 3.3 Paragraph 1.3 of the document clearly states: "The Department...expects these recommendations to be implemented unless there is a compelling reason not to do so." - 3.4 One of the main recommendations is the implementation of a standalone policy which can be subject to regular review.
+They focus on protecting children and vulnerable adults.

+- 3.3 Paragraph 1.3 of the document clearly states: "The Department...expects these recommendations to be implemented unless there is a compelling reason not to do so." (emphasis added) - 3.4 One of the main recommendations is the implementation of a standalone policy which can be subject to regular review.
 Other recommendations have required a change in internal processes within the licensing service and others will require amendments to licence conditions. - 3.5 In previous years, policies regarding hackney carriage and private hire matters have been incorporated into the body of the Policies Procedures and Delegations report, which is presented to Licensing and Public Protection Committee annually.